Architecture

 Extension System

-New behaviors plug in via EngravaHooksProtocol (lifecycle hooks such
+New behaviors plug in via EngravaHooksProtocol — on_store and on_retrieve

-(planners, reasoners) belongs in consumers, not in engrava core.
+it.
+Application-level logic (planners, reasoners) belongs in consumers, not in

 Data Flow